otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 Following Yandex Cloud resources will be created:
 1. Production Kubernetes cluster with group of worker nodes, as well as all necessary networks, subnets, service accounts and security groups.
-2. Public IP address for ingress controller.
-3. DNS Zone for domain stated in *terraform.tfvars*
+2. DNS Zone for domain stated in *terraform.tfvars*
-4. DNS record type A for subdomain stated in *terraform.tfvars* pointing to IP address for ingress controller.
+3. DNS record type A for subdomain stated in *terraform.tfvars* pointing to IP address for ingress controller.
 You have to change IP to current value.

 Pls run following command to get actual external IP address for Kubernetes loadbalancer/ingress controller service.
 Ingress controller have to be deployed.
 For Nginx Ingress controller you can run:
 ```shell